willstall/impopsicles/README.md

       - Repeat + Twist
       - Duplicate + Translate

-***Currently, a piece has an opportunity of 2-5 recursisve operation sets.***
+***Currently, a piece has the capability of 2-5 recursive operation sets.***

 ## Development Status
-Impopsicle already works and renders beautifuly in realtime.
+*Impopsicles* already works and renders beautifully in realtime.
 That said, development is still very active.
 The rendering engine is currently being extended to support more styles and rendering techniques.
-The base algorithm is also being assessed and modified for scale, orginality, and beauty; daily.
+The base algorithm is also being assessed and modified for scale, originality, and beauty; daily.
 Additional colors and materials are also being tested and developed.

 ***The final implementation will not just have blue cicles.***